Highway Work Zone Safety

 Safety and Health Programs

-Example programs and assessment forms for respiratory protection, electrical safety, and PPE hazard assessment are available for customization to fit the conditions and atmospheric hazards to be encountered in the workplace.
+Example programs and assessment forms for respiratory protection, fall protection, heat stress prevention, hearing conservation and PPE hazard assessment are available for customization to fit the conditions and atmospheric hazards to be encountered in the workplace.
+Other example safety and health programs are available for employers to download and adapt to their specific conditions.

 Training and Outreach Services

-The struck by/caught between and work zone safety presentations may be adapted for your workplace.
+The struck by/caught between, heat stress, silica, respiratory protection, fall protection, personal protective equipment, occupational noise exposure and work zone safety presentations may be adapted for your workplace.
 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 Further, the NCDOL Library offers free safety and health videos (including streaming video services) and related research assistance on consensus standards (i.e., ANSI, NFPA, NEC).